Attention souvenir shoppers! Are you wondering what to buy in Cabo San Lucas, Mexico?

-Just outside of Cabo San Lucas, the sprawling Artesano’s store is a great shopping destination for pewter, glassware, Mexican ceramics and home décor items – all at incredible prices.
+But just outside of Cabo San Lucas town, the sprawling Artesano’s store is a great shopping destination for pewter, glassware, Mexican ceramics and home décor items – all at incredible prices.

 You can’t bargain here, however.
 Not even a tiny bit.
 Prices are fixed.

 This place is another great find.